redhat-openstack/openstack-puppet-modules/README.markdown

 ### Install Method

+**Note: The tarball-based install method descrbed here is under active development.
+Currently, it's not stable and not recommended.
+See our GitHub Issues for the latest ([#45](https://github.com/dfarrell07/puppet-opendaylight/issues/45), possibly others).
+As far as we know, RPM-based installs are working fine.**

 The `install_method` param, and the associated `tarball_url` and `unitfile_url` params, are intended for use by developers who need to install a custom-built version of OpenDaylight.

 It's recommended that most people use the default RPM-based install.